luong-komorebi/Awesome-Linux-Software/README.md

 - [Synfig Studio](http://www.synfig.org/) - Open-source 2D animation software. [![Open-Source Software][OSS Icon]](https://github.com/synfig/synfig)
 - [Xara Extreme](http://www.xaraxtreme.org/) - Xara Xtreme for Linux is a powerful, general purpose graphics program for Unix platforms including Linux, FreeBSD[![Open-Source Software][OSS Icon]](http://www.xaraxtreme.org/Developers/develeopers-source-code-a-building.html)
 - [yEd Graph Editor](https://www.yworks.com/products/yed) - yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
 Create diagrams manually, or import your external data for analysis.
 Our automatic layout algorithms arrange even large data sets with just the press of a button.
+- [Vectr](https://vectr.com/) - Vectr is a free graphics software used to create vector graphics easily and intuitively.
+It's a simple yet powerful web and desktop cross-platform tool to bring your designs into reality.

 #### Image Editor
 - [Aftershot](http://www.aftershotpro.com/en/products/aftershot/pro/) - A powerful alternative to Adobe Photoshop. ![Nonfree][Money icon]